 - The fast turnaround time for PCR means patients spend less time in isolation or under contact precautions.
 This frees up isolation rooms and staff time while improving patient care and satisfaction.

-- Better outcomes for patients means less use of isolation, shorter hospitalizations, and fewer readmissions, all of which help the facility's bottom line.
+- PCR means better outcomes for patients, less use of isolation, shorter hospitalizations, and fewer readmissions, all of which help the facility's bottom line.

 It's Not Just About Speed

 We've covered how quick results make PCR a huge help in infection control.
 But is that all this technology has to offer?
 Absolutely not.
 PCR is more sensitive and accurate than traditional culturing methods, consistently outperforming culturing in a variety of studies over the past decade.